Back to Top

 If I submit an application, how will I know whether I am accepted?

-You will be sent an email through your MyAACC account.
+You will be sent an email to your MyAACC student email.

 What can I do if I do not get accepted into the program of my choice?